shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 The main point of these assignments is to introduce you to the [testing mechanism](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/README.md#testing-assignments) (instructions in the Lab directory README).<br/>

-Students who don't understand how < and > are used to test assignments struggle throughout the semester.
+Students who don't understand how < and > are used to test assignments struggle throughout the semester.<br>

+If you have time left over, I recommend that you start working on p1.
+After you've made some progress on the assignment, try using the testing mechanism to test your code before you submit it to Turnin.

 ## Lab 01 Submissions